 When I was a Freshman in college, I was required to buy the 19-meal plan (per week).
 As I recall, it was between $700 and $900 per semester, and seemed rather pricey at the time.
 I lived in a dormitory just a hundred yards down the hill from ‘The Caf’, as we called it.
 I wasn’t there for many breakfasts, but it was nice to have an all-you-can-eat option at lunch and supper time.

-I remember we ate (in addition to Caf food) a lot of cardboardy dollar pizzas, drank Grape Nehi sodas out of the vending machine for 35 cents apiece, and would drive to Hardee’s just before midnight.
+I remember we ate (in addition to Caf food) a lot of cardboardy dollar pizzas, drank Grape Nehi sodas out of the vending machine for 35 cents apiece, at that time i desired they had a variety like the one they have in Melbourne (Looking for vending machine hire melbourne?
+You should contact Royal vending for snacks and drinks service).
+Then would drive to Hardee’s just before midnight.
 Hardee’s served milkshakes until 12 am, but they wouldn’t serve our favorite Steak & Egg Biscuits until after midnight, no matter how we cajoled them.
 So we’d drive two miles to the nearest Hardees at 11:50, order our milkshakes, and then stand around the lobby sipping our milkshakes until 12:01, when we’d order our biscuits.

 Grape Nehi -- the nectar of my freshman year

 In later years, I cooked for myself.
 My sophomore year, I learned to live on mashed potatoes, generic cornflakes, biscuits and macaroni & cheese.
 It was at that time that I firmly determined in my heart to choose a lifestyle in which I could earn enough money for decent food, or at least an occasional meat dish.